robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

-# Using SSH to controll and reconfige the FPGA
+# Using Hard IP, FPGA-IP and reconfigre the FPGA fabric
 This guide shows how to connect via SSH remotly to *rsYocto* and how simple it is to read FPGA IP and changing the FPGA configuration.

 ## Toogeling the HPS-LED of your Board